Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

 7. Run the program again, this time with the argument **images/building.jpg** to see the caption that gets generated for the **building.jpg** image.
 8. Repeat the previous step to generate a caption for the **images/person.jpg** file.

-## Get suggested tags for an image
+## Task 6: Get suggested tags for an image

 It can sometimes be useful to identify relevant *tags* that provide clues about the contents of an image.